jcmangaliag/PCAARRD-KM-Community/README.md

 #PCAARRD KM Community
-An application that allows members to post a question, news, report, event, advertisement, media or others in ther virtual spaces or groups.
+An application that allows members to post a question, news, report, event, advertisement, media or others in their virtual spaces or groups.
 In addition, members can also comment and choose reactions on the existing posts.

 #Installation instructions:
 1. Fork and clone the repository.